 Bill Turner began working for NTC in 1995 as an actor.
 He was instrumental in developing characters for such shows asWhere in the World is Carmen Sandiego? and 2Smart 2Smoke.
 As an artistic associate, Bill began directing and building shows.
 As Technical Director, Bill managed set design and construction, prop design, costume development, and production budgets.
 He also served as Technical Producer forShakespeare in the Park.
 Bill also served as Director of Production, and General Manager of The National Theatre for Children.
 Bill currently manages the technical infrastructure at NTC.

 Nate Metcalf has been one of the most active performers in NTC’s history.
 After 10 years on the road as a touring actor, Nate still holds the company records for most tours (over 50) and most performances (well over 4,000)!
 Even now that he’s in the office, he’s still a little hard to pin down.
 Serving as the Technical Director, Nate oversees the construction of all NTC’s props, costumes, and scenery.
 When not in the shop he can be found at his laptop working on the script for a new show, or staying in touch with his actors on the road.
-He has written (or co-written) 14 shows for NTC.
+He has written (or co-written) over 30 shows for NTC.
 Outside of the office, Nate can’t stop writing, turning his talents to scripting one-acts, ten-minute plays, and currently, his first full-length endeavor.
 He can also be found horsing around with several of the community theatres around town.
 A lover of all game shows and trivia contests, Nate had a moment in the sun when he went on the tv show Jeopardy! in 2007 and walked away with enough money to pay for his wedding to the Lovely Jolene.
-The two currently live at Fort Awesome, with their trusty guard dog, Spaghetti.
+The two currently live at Fort Awesome, with their trusty guard DOGS, Spaghetti, Norman and Eleanor Roosevelt.